-- Chevening (St Botolph's) CE Primary School is aware of the range of specific safeguarding issues and situations that can put children at greater risk of harm.
+- Ellington Infant School is aware of the range of specific safeguarding issues and situations that can put children at greater risk of harm.
 In addition to Part one, DSLs, school leaders and staff who work directly with children will read Annex B of KCSIE which contains important additional information about the following specific forms of abuse and safeguarding issues. - Where staff are unsure how to respond to specific safeguarding issues, they should follow the processes as identified in part 3 of this policy and speak with the DSL or a deputy.